Arm bikes are one of those things you never knew you needed. A few years ago you were lucky if you saw one outside of a rehab center.

 Not only that, but our bodies are very quick to adapt to one form of exercise and the law of diminishing returns becomes evident once we become efficient in a movement.

 That’s why switching it up with your training often will sort of shock your muscles and keep them on their toes, and help you reach your goals faster.

 Looking to buy an arm bike that is not on our list?
 Here is a guide to help you know what to look for to buy the best arm bike.

 Pricing and Budget

 I’m sure it comes as no surprise that the first thing you should look for when buying an arm bike is the price.
 You might have found the best bike in the world, but it's no use if you can't afford it.

-Maybe you can afford it, but you have a limited budget for fitness equipment and don't want to blow it all in one thing.
+Maybe you can afford it, but you are building a budget home gym setup and don't want to blow your budget in one thing.

 That’s why your first step should always be to plan and determine how much you’re willing and able to spend.

 The next step in your buying journey should be to identify what features you’re looking for in a bike.
 You might find yourself having to choose between different features in order to stick to your budget.